amanusk/s-tui/README.md

 pip install s-tui --user
 ```

-(This usuall creates an executable in ~/.local/bin/ dir.
+(This usually creates an executable in ~/.local/bin/ dir.
 Make sure it is in your PATH)

 To install as root